In the grand scheme of your overall health and wellbeing, your mental health plays a very important role.

-Exercising stimulates dopamine and endorphins (feel good chemicals), which make you happier and help counteract mental health issues.
-But by combining this with the other mood-boosting aspects of sunshine, fresh air, and earthing, you’ll have an incredibly powerful self care habit to support your mental health like never before.
+Exercise stimulates dopamine and endorphins (feel good chemicals), which make you happier and help counteract mental health issues.
+But when you combine this with the other mood-boosting aspects of sunshine, fresh air and the beauty of the outdoors, it adds another dimension to your self care and can elevate your mental health.

 Some wonderful outdoor exercises include:

 - Beach Walking

 - Mountain Biking